jmcgloin/music_mastery/README.md

 X- /home and root path in routes
 X- create a view with links for log in or sign up

+Sign up
+X- wire up musician#new
+X- create a view muscian/new with a form with nested fields for creating first instrument upon musician creation X- create needed routes
+X- set link in home page  to signup path

 LATER:

+Sign up
+- add flash message when failure

 Navbar
 - create partial to render navbar in layout/application